lmns-solutions/arduino-interactive-lessons/communication/handpose-serial.md

 - the `handInViewConfidence` score, which we draw above the "tight" bounding box
 - the 21 `landmarks` (keypoints) for the `thumb`, `indexFinger`, `middleFinger`, `ringFinger`,  `pinky`, and `palmBase` along with text labels

-This data structure is similar but not identical to [PoseNet](ml5js-serial.md#the-posenet-data-structure)—one key difference is that unlike PoseNet, the individual keypoints do not include specific confidence scores.
+This data structure is similar but not identical to {% include tlink.html id='communication-ml5js-serial' text='PoseNet' %}#the-posenet-data-structure—one key difference is that unlike PoseNet, the individual keypoints do not include specific confidence scores.
 Here's a quick video demo.

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/HandPoseDemo-GrayBackdrop_TrimmedAndOptimized.mp4" type="video/mp4" />